Darius Days: Professional career

-Houston Rockets (2022–present)
+Houston Rockets (2022–2023)

-After it was initially reported that Days would sign with the San Antonio Spurs after going undrafted in the 2022 NBA draft, he instead signed a two-way contract with the Miami Heat on July 16, 2022.
-On October 9, his two-way contract was converted to an exhibit 10 contract, and he was subsequently waived.
-On October 11, he was claimed off waivers by the Houston Rockets.
+After going undrafted in the 2022 NBA draft, Days played for the San Antonio Spurs in the 2022 NBA Summer League.
+On July 16, 2022, he signed a two-way contract with the Miami Heat.
+On October 8, the Heat ended his two-way contract and subsequently signed him to a summer contract.
+The following day, he was waived by the Heat after appearing in two pre-season games.